India Travel Guide

 The best choice to get in the country is to take a flight, which is the most convenient way among all.
-In major cities like Delhi, Jaipur, Mumbai and Kolkata, there are international airports at service.
+In major cities like Delhi, Jaipur, Mumbai and Kolkata, there are international airports at service (see also Indira Gandhi International Airport in Delhi).
 Inside the country, there are around 90 domestic airports covering most cities.
 Apart from arriving by plane, there are also international railways and highways connecting India and its neighboring countries like Nepal and Pakistan, but as the conditions and services are poor, it is not recommended to take international train or bus to cross the border.

 To travel inside the country, in addition to taking a flight, you can also take a train or a long-distance bus.
 The railway network in the country is large and well developed.
 You can book tickets online, and in large railway stations, there are particular windows providing help for foreigners.
 When going somewhere that trains are not able to reach, like mountain areas, you can take a long-distance bus.
 It is cheap but the conditions are not so well.
 If you want to travel to some islands like Andaman Islands and Lakshadweep Islands, there are ships and ferries available, but only with 3 or 4 sailings every month.

 Do not use your left hand to pass things to local people because left hand is thought to be dirty in their culture.
 Never touch local people' head, especially the children's, since head is regarded as the most sacred part of one's body.
 According to Hinduism, the bull is the holiest animal, so do not hurt the bulls in the country.